carousel/jslibs/README.md

 Script will create three new JS files in your working directory.

 NOTE:
-This scripts assumens that you have curl installed.
+This scripts assumes that you have curl installed.